InsultingPros/AcediaCore/docs/index.md

 ## Getting started

 First of all, go read about [safety rules](./safety.md).
-They don't go into much detail, so don't worry if you don't understand everything - you can read on each specific topic later.
-But they make a good introduction and will warn you about otherwise very likely mistakes that could lead to rather nasty consequences.
+They make a good introduction and will warn you about otherwise very likely mistakes that could lead to rather nasty consequences.

-After you've familiarized yourself with safety rules, you can skip to reading any topic of interest, but we strongly recommend that you first read up on the fundamental topics:
+After you've familiarized yourself with safety rules, you can skip to reading about any topic of interest, but we strongly recommend that you first read up on the fundamental topics:
 [what is API](./api.md),
-at least non-advanced topics of [Acedia's objects / actors](./objects.md) about and signal / slot system.
+at least non-advanced topics of [Acedia's objects / actors](./objects.md) and about signal / slot system.